AusClimateService/data-code-group/code_roadmap.md

 #### 4. Include info that makes it easy for others to use your code

-Try to include the following in your repository to make it easier for others to use your code (in approximate order of importance):
+Try to include the following in your repository to make it easier for others to use your code (ordered approximately by importance and ease):
 - **A License:** A LICENSE file that details how your code is licensed to users
 - **Environment details:** Details of the software environment required to execute your code (e.g. a conda `environment.yml` or `requirements.txt` file listing the installed libraries)